wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/using-repositories/includes/2-controls-repository.md

-The Controls Repository stores all the controls used in UI and web automation actions, such as buttons and checkboxes.
-When a new process is created, the Controls Repository is empty.
+The Controls repository stores all the controls used in UI and web automation actions, such as buttons and checkboxes.
+When a new process is created, the Controls repository is empty.
 To create a new control, you can use one of the following methods.

 ![The Controls Repository in the Process Designer.](..\media\process-designer-controls-repository.png)